vaqMAD/TimeMate/README.md

 # 🕒 TimeMate – API-First Time Tracking Backend

 A lightweight, powerful and fully API-first backend for time tracking and task management, inspired by [Toggl.com's](https://toggl.com/) functionality.
-> TL;DR:
-> This isn't just another app from tutorial.
-It's a **performance-driven** backend with intelligent caching, wrapped in a **bulletproof test suite** (99% coverage).
-The architecture is **clean, modular, and secure by design**, using best practices like SOLID, object-level permissions, and UUIDs.
-The whole thing is **fully containerized** with Docker for a zero-hassle, developer-friendly experience.

 ---

 ## ❓ Why